 The UT Dallas Social Sciences grant program is an internal funding mechanism designed to collect preliminary data that will lead to external funding.
-Supported and led by the UT Dallas Office of Research, this program will be offered annually pending the availability of resources.
+Supported and led by the UT Dallas Office of Research and Innovation, this program will be offered annually pending the availability of resources.
 This program is well-suited to support the endeavors of those faculty from the School of Economic, Political and Policy Sciences and the School of Behavioral and Brain Sciences, although there is no explicit limitation for faculty affiliations.
 PIs who accept a UT Dallas Social Sciences grant commit to the pursuit of external funding for the research effort within 12 to 18 months of receiving Social Sciences grant funding.
 Activities that are not eligible for support through this mechanism include consulting, dissertation completion, research/analysis pertaining to the operation of UT Dallas, and curriculum development.

 - The maximum allowable budget for a Social Sciences grant is $8,000.

 - The duration of the Social Science grant award is 12 months.

 Social Sciences grant funding is meant to seed research activities including the collection of preliminary data for new activities rather than supporting an on-going or established study.
 Priority will be made to support those collaborations that are new, i.e. the participating PIs have no previous track record of co-funding on externally sponsored work (as co-PIs or PI and co- investigator).
 A collaboration can still be considered new if the PIs have served as co-authors on one or more peer-reviewed publications.
 A successful Social Sciences grant proposal will demonstrate the following:

 - Compelling evidence that one or more external funding opportunities exist that are relevant for the proposed work.
 The funding levels should substantially exceed that which is provided by the Social Sciences grant mechanism.

 - The timeline for submitting a Social Sciences grant application should be 12 to 18 months ahead of the team’s anticipated submission to one or more target external grant programs.